exercism/emacs-lisp/exercises/shared/.docs/help.md

 - IRC - there are [freenode](https://freenode.net/) channels for `#emacs`, `#prelude`, and many Emacs packages, and many helpful folks around.
 And with emacs, IRC is as close as `M-x erc`.
-- [Exercism Support](https://gitter.im/exercism/support) Gitter chat is also a good place to get help from the exercism community.
 - [StackOverflow](http://stackoverflow.com/questions/tagged/elisp) can be used to search for your problem and see if it has been answered already.
 You can also ask and answer questions.